pkic/pkic.org/content/events/2023/post-quantum-cryptography-conference/_index.md

 ## Conference details

-On Tuesday Friday March 3, 2023 the PKI Consortium will host a Post-Quantum PKI conference in Ottawa, Canada.
+On Friday March 3, 2023 the PKI Consortium will host a Post-Quantum PKI conference in Ottawa, Canada.

 The conference is **not limited** to the members of the PKI Consortium and is open for anyone interested in preparing for Post-Quantum Cryptography.